 Read More »Order of Operations 4

-Directions: Use the digits 0 to 9, only once, to make the inequality true.
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to make the inequality true.
 Source: Laura Wagenman

 Read More »